Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 We start with imports, a stub, and a default export.

-{crop-start: 5, crop-end: 29, format: javascript, line-numbers: false}
+{crop-start: 5, crop-end: 29, format: javascript, line-numbers: off}
 ![Title component stub](code_samples/es6v2/components/Meta/Title.js)

 We import only what we need from D3's `d3-scale` and `d3-array` packages.
 I consider this best practice until you're importing so much that it gets messy to look at.